mxzhang97/mxzhang97.github.io/_posts/2025-9-5-Quad_Project.md

 ### Curriculum Progression

-The earlier stages of the learning environments focuses on general omni-directional locomotion for intercepting the thrown ball.
+The earlier stages of the learning environments focuse on general omni-directional locomotion for intercepting the thrown ball.
 We utilize canonical locomotion rewards available in public domain, the privileged reward `xy_distance_reward`, and `proximity_reward` to facilitate this stage of learning (solving the sparse learning signal problem).
 Later stages of learning environments prioritize "atheleticism", and thus removes these reward terms and rely on the main `catch_reward` and the long-episode construction to implicitly teach stability.

 #### General "Catch" Capability